-Maybe going to an art class doesn’t sound like something mom would like, but what about making something together at home?
-Just the family.
-Prepare all the tools ahead of time — paper/canvas/etc. and paint/coloring pencils/etc. — and lay out all the goodies so that mom doesn’t need to participate in the prep (or clean up).
+Is mom crafty?
+Brainstorm some ideas with her ahead of time on what she might enjoy making.
+Prepare all the tools in advance— paper/canvas/paint/coloring pencils etc. — and lay out all the goodies so that mom doesn’t need to participate in the prep (or clean up).

 16. Go to the beach.

 Everyone has a life story worth knowing and mom is no exception.
 Combine arts and crafts with a little research and a whole lot of quality time for a day of helping to re-create mom’s story.
-Use old family photos, mom’s own recollections and the internet (full of family history tid bits).
+Use old family photos, mom’s own recollections and the internet (full of family history tidbits).
 Make a sort of life-story-book for (and with) mom.
-She’ll love getting to re-tell some of her favorite stories and you’ll get to know her even more!
+She’ll love getting to re-tell some of her favorite memories and you’ll get to know her even more!

 18. Visit a winery.